shawlab-moffitt/shinyEvents/README.md

 The patient selection table is used in the app interface to select patients when viewing their clinical timeline.
 This is generated in the application after the event data is registered, and it summarizes the number of events per patient and their length of time on record.
 This table does not require much computing time, so it is not necessary to pre-process.
 If there is a preference for additional patient annotation that can aid in patient selection users can generate a customized patient selection table with the requirement that there is only 1 row per patient and the first column is the patient ID that can align with the event data.

 Once the patient selection table is written to file and placed in the app.R folder with the parameter file and supplementary data and optional event data, users can edit the top of the app.R script to fill in the patient selection data file name on the line that contains `Patient_Annotation_File <- ''`.

-# User Feedback
-“Real world data is messy- as a clinician, countless hours are spent cleaning and characterizing these large datasets.
-Better organization, quality control, and data visualization are key, and ShinyEvents tackles this head on.
-Personally, I have been using ShinyEvents to help better curate multiple large, multi-institutional oncologic databases.
-This tool has helped identify data gaps and inconsistencies needed for rapid and efficient QC.
-Data visualization with Swimmer plots allows for clear visualization of complex treatment and surgical courses.
-Built-in survival analyses (Kaplan Meier, Cox proportional model, etc) allow for streamlined hypothesis testing and allow for efficient linkage of clinal, pathologic, and genomic variables with meaningful clinical endpoints.
-Having utilized ShinyEvents for 3 months, I have already been able to generate data and results for numerous conference abstracts and multiple grant applications.
-I’m confident this tool will help simplify and accelerate clinical and translational biomedical research.”
-- ** Dr. Kendrick Yim **, MD, Genitourinary Fellow, Moffitt Cancer Center.

-“ShinyEvents has played a key role in helping us quickly screen pancreatic patient information for our project.
-This step enabled us to prioritize samples to move forward with the analysis."
-- ** Dr Dae Won Kim **, MD, Associate Member, Gastrointestinal Oncologist, Moffitt Cancer Center.

-“ShinyEvents has been easy to use and instrumental in the validation of candidate predictive and prognostic biomarkers developed by our group for patients with clear cell renal cell carcinoma.
-The app allows us to easily visualize both cohort wide survival outcomes and granular individual clinical data in the same platform.”
-- ** Dr. Mitchell Hayes **, Instructor in Urology, Moffitt Cancer Center.

 # :warning: Data Use Disclaimer - Please read before uploading any files